-There are three methods of configuring the subsystem.
-You may configure through the following methods:
+There are four methods of configuring the RAID controller:

-- · VT100 terminal connected through the controller's serial port - Telnet via the R-Link Ethernet port - Web browser-based Remote RAID management via the R-Link Ethernet port
+- a.
+VT100 terminal connected through the serial Monitor port - b.
+Front panel touch-control buttons - c.
+Web browser-based remote RAID management via the R-Link Ethernet port - d.
+Telnet connection via the R-Link Ethernet port

-IMPORTANT!
-The subsystem allows you to access the utility using only one method at a time.
+NOTE: The RAID subsystem allows you to access using only one method at a time.
 You cannot use more than one method at the same time.